 AddisCoder is a free intensive 4-week summer program in Addis Ababa, Ethiopia introducing high schoolers to programming and algorithms.
 The program ran previously in 2011, 2016, 2018, 2019, 2023, and 2024.
-The next offering of AddisCoder will be summer 2025: dates to be determined.
-Prospective students and teaching assistants can both apply here.
+The next offering of AddisCoder will be July 28 to August 22, 2025.
+Prospective students and teaching assistants can both apply here — the deadline to apply is December 31, 2024.
 For those interested in supporting us, click here.
 You may also follow us on Twitter, Instagram, or Facebook.

 The AddisCoder program was founded in Summer 2011 and provides free training in algorithms and computer science to current high schoolers who come from all across Ethiopia.
 The program is residential, and housing, meals, transportation, and registration are all 100% free for participants, supported by donations, sponsorships, and partnerships.
 The program is 4 weeks long, and is currently organized by AddisCoder, Inc. in close collaboration with the Ethiopian Ministry of Education.